takeshape/penny/README.md

 - Every project will contain a mix of variables defined in `.env` files and runtime variables defined in a hosting provider.

+- Create your project's `.env` starter files.
+Run `npm run prepare-env`.
+This repo already contains some `.env` files used for the demo, so you will be prompted to overwrite those files.

-- Because many variables required to get a fully functional project you should ensure all your services are configured before customizing the `.env` files.
+- Because many variables are required to get a fully functional project you should ensure all your services are configured before customizing the `.env` files.
 Take a look at the `.env` files now to get a sense of what you'll need before you run the project, and take note of where the various keys and secrets live along the way.

-- Create your `.env` files:

 - `.env` contains common variables for all runtimes.
 You can define **publicly** available variables here.
 In most cases these are prefixed with `NEXT_PUBLIC`.

+- `.env.local` contains variables to use during local development.
+This file **is not** checked into your repo and can contain all the secrets you need to get your local development environment running, as well as overrides for common `.env` variables.

-- `.env.test` contains variables for only the test environment.
+- `.env.test` contains variables and overrides only used when running tests, like `jest` or `cypress`.

-- `.env.local` contains.

 > Warning!
 Never check secrets into your repo!